 Dan Christiansen was the main gardener in that era, and he planted most of the perennials we now enjoy (over 40 fruit trees and grape vines are now being nurtured and enjoyed by BBHSP).
 Thanks, Dan!
 And special appreciation and thanks to other recent BBHSP gardeners, including: Roberta Ma, Eviane, Korey, and Elizabeth Beil.
 Thanks to all the gardeners who have helped over the years!

-Our current BBHSP Garden Coordinators are Lindsay and Huxley, who are incredible organic gardeners and Resident-Staff Site Managers, as well.
-Their contributions to BBHSP are huge and crucial to the Project moving forward.
+Our current BBHSP Garden Coordinator is Lindsay, who is an incredible organic gardener, project manager, and local farmer, as well.
+Her contributions to BBHSP are huge and crucial to the Project moving forward.
 In this picture, Huxley and Lindsay are sorting and selecting seeds, and are pictured in the “Garden Kitchen,” adjacent to the main garden:

 One of our goals is to maintain and evolve the gardens, orchards, edible landscaping, and food forest to produce plenty of delicious organic food to feed BBHSP staff members and have some surplus food to give away and trade for other food in the community.
 In addition to the thriving fruit, vegetable, herb, and flower gardens, we also steward Apple, Peach, Plum, Pear, and Cherry trees, plus Grape vines, Kiwis, Blueberry bushes, tons of Blackberry, Mulberry, Huckleberry, and inoculated logs growing gourmet mushrooms.
 We are gradually pruning many overgrown fruit trees and we are planning and experimenting with adding other varieties and other kinds of fruits and nuts to the historic BBHS orchards.

-In addition to the main gardens, greenhouse, orchards, blueberry garden, and edible landscaping, we also have the beautiful “Prayer Garden” (pictured below), located near the Lah-lah-pis-mah hot springs and Achoma (Pit) River.
-The Prayer Garden is surrounded on three sides by hot springs, and the soil is warm, from the shallow hot aquifer flowing below.
+In addition to the main gardens, greenhouse, orchards, blueberry garden, and edible landscaping, there used to be a beautiful “Prayer Garden” (pictured below), that was located near the Lah-lah-pis-mah hot springs and Ahjoomah (Pit River).
+The Prayer Garden was surrounded on three sides by hot springs, making the soil warm, from the shallow hot aquifer flowing below.
 The garden was created by the late great Elly Beil, and the entrance archway (made from recycled steel by friend of BBHSP, Gustav) commemorates her with the sign that reads “Elly’s Prayer Garden”.
+When the Prayer Garden was retired, the archway was moved to the main garden.

-The Prayer Garden has some sacred plants and some heirloom Native American plants, and is planted with beds in each of the four directions.
-It has a central altar with a carved cedar Peace Pole, created by BBHSP staff artist and altar-maker, Bern.
+The Prayer Garden had some sacred plants and some heirloom Native American plants, and was planted with beds in each of the four directions.
+The central altar had a carved cedar Peace Pole, created by BBHSP staff artist and altar-maker, Bern.

 Below: The year two Prayer Garden with improved “Four Directions” orientation and circular shape, pathway digging, and sheet mulch (cardboard covering for the winter through much of Spring), to prevent weed growth.